gelic-idealab/design-critique/README-SESSION-DURING-QUEST.md

 ## Table of Contents

 1. Ensure Firefox Reality is installed
-2. Open Zoom on a computer or phone (headphones recommended)
+2. Open Zoom on a computer or phone (recommended: use headphones connected to a mobile phone in your pocket)
 3. Launch Firefox Reality
 4. Log into Komodo with provided account
 5. Go to the session and enter it